 Information about the geoschem_config.yml file is the same as for GEOS-Chem Classic with a few exceptions.
-See the geoschem_config.yml file wiki page for an overview of the file.
+See the GEOS-Chem ReadTheDocs configuration files section for an overview of the file.

 The geoschem_config.yml file used in GCHP is different in the following ways: